-Veterinarians and Universities suggest considering Flaxseed Hulls (SDG Lignans) or HMR Lignans when Cushings or Atypical Cushings disease is present.
-Lignans For Life offers flaxseed lignans in capsule and bulk and we also offer HMR lignans and melatonin.
-See all of our dog products here ALL DOG PRODUCTS or click here to see recommended lignan dosage for your dog.
+Veterinarians and Universities suggest considering Flaxseed Hulls (SDG Lignans) or HMR Lignans when Cushings or Atypical Cushings Disease is present.
+Lignans For Life offers flaxseed lignans in capsule and in bulk powder form.
+We also offer HMR lignans and Melatonin.
+See all of our dog products here All Dog Products or click here to see recommended lignan dosage for your dog.

 Lignans for Cushing's in Dogs

 Helps the return of normal skin and coat Helps restore normal thirst and urination Aids in the return of dog's normal weight and appetite Helps restore dog's energy Inhibits 3-beta HSD Enzyme, which effectively reduces Cortisol levels

 Cushing's syndrome, aka hyperadrenocorticism, is a hormone disorder involving an increase in cortisol levels.
 This could be a result of tumors or of taking certain glucocorticoid drugs.
 In the case of tumors, surgery has been very effective in humans, but is not advisable for dogs.
 Cushing's is common in humans, dogs and horses.
 It is a middle aged to old aged disease that affects the pituitary gland in 80% of cases.
 Less commonly, Cushings affects the adrenal gland.
 Regardless of the tumor's location, the result is an imbalance of Cortisol, a stress hormone produced by the adrenal glands.
 Abnormal levels of Cortisol are implicated in the diagnosis of Cushing's disease and Atypical Cushings disease.